venkytv/botmand/BOT-WRITING-GUIDE.md

 # Guide to writing bots

-Botters bots are simple executables which read input on stdin and respond on stdout.
-Botters bots handle a single conversation.
-The task of managing separate conversations is handled by Botters.
+BotManD bots are simple executables which read input on stdin and respond on stdout.
+BotManD bots handle a single conversation.
+The task of managing separate conversations is handled by BotManD.
 This makes writing bots a trivial task.

 The following is a bot which waits for mentions of the word "ChatGTP" and chips in with a comment on how long it has been since someone mentioned it last.